Introduction:

 And dude was so weird.

-Now listen, I am not criticizing.
+Now, listen, I am not criticizing.

 I'm weird.

-My wife married weird.
+My wife married weird, all right?

 I'm not criticizing.